mattmacy/mattmacy.github.io/_posts/2017-05-19-Developing-A-Deep-Learning-Framework-in-Rust.md

                 .linear(self.fc2)
                 .log_softmax()
         }
+    }
-        // Method chaining doesn't preclude the use of temporaries.
+    // NB: Method chaining doesn't preclude the use of temporaries.
     // One can lay out the forward function in the same way as
-        // the first example whilst chaining methods. fn forward(&mut self, args: &[&mut Tensor]) -> [&mut Tensor] {
+    // the first example whilst chaining methods. impl <'a>ModIntf<'a> for Net<'a> {
+        fn forward(&mut self, args: &[&mut Tensor]) -> [&mut Tensor] {
             let training = self.delegate.training;
             let x = args.conv2d(self.conv1).max_pool2d(2).relu(false);